Azerbaijani FM, US Assistant Secretary of State hold phone talks | News.az

 Azerbaijani FM, US Assistant Secretary of State hold phone talks

-Azerbaijan’s Foreign Minister Jeyhun Bayramov on Friday held a phone conversation with US Assistant Secretary of State for European and Eurasian Affairs Karen Donfried, the Foreign Ministry told News.Az.
+Azerbaijan’s Minister of Foreign Affairs Jeyhun Bayramov and US Assistant Secretary of State for European and Eurasian Affairs Karen Donfried had a telephone conversation on December 6, 2021, News.Az reports citing Azerbaijan’s Foreign Ministry.

-During the conversation, the sides exchanged views on the Azerbaijan-Armenia normalization process, perspectives on peace efforts, and cooperation between Azerbaijan and the United States.
+The parties exchanged views on the latest situation in the region, including the current state of negotiations on the normalization of post-war relations between Azerbaijan and Armenia.

-Minister Bayramov briefed Donfried on the current regional situation, and steps taken towards the normalization of Azerbaijan-Armenia ties, as well as pointed out Azerbaijan's position and proposals regarding the future peace treaty.
-The minister noted that Azerbaijan still awaits Armenia's response concerning the peace treaty elements presented at the end of the Geneva meeting.
+Donfried named the transfer by Azerbaijan of 10 Armenian servicemen to Armenia, as well as the transfer of mine maps by Armenia to Azerbaijan as a positive event and progress in the normalization of relations.